 For this project, you are asked to present a review of current scientific literature in the field of animal biotechnology, wildlife conservation, and/or zoo science, incorporating the ideas of a global, one-health concept.

 Many of you have already figured out what you want to investigate, either from your job or another class you have taken.
-But, for those of you who are still looking, check out the following....

 What is the “One Health” concept?